sizovs/boring-stack/README.md

 - [You Might Not Need JS](https://youmightnotneedjs.com)

 # TODOS
-- Litestream should replicate to Cloudflare R2.
-This enables better and faster recovery.
+- Current setup replicates data to the mounted Hetzner volume.
+For faster recovery, Litestream should replicate to S3-like storage, such as Cloudflare R2.